Karl Wilhelm Naundorff: Legacy and continued controversy

 Naundorff died on 10 August 1845 in Delft, the Netherlands, possibly of poisoning.
 He had been living there with his family after being made Director of Pyrotechnics for the Dutch Military.
 He still had some supporters because the epitaph on his grave reads "Here lies Louis XVII, King of France" and in his death certificate he is named as "Charles-Louis de Bourbon, Duke of Normandy (Louis XVII), who was known under the name of Charles-Guillaume Naundorff, [...] son of His Majesty the late Louis XVI, King of France and of Her Imperial and Royal Highness Marie Antoinette, Archduchess of Austria, Queen of France, who both died in Paris".

 Naundorff's descendants did not give up.
 Some of them insisted on using the surname "de Bourbon" and they petitioned for recognition to French courts and senates all through the 19th and 20th centuries.
 Circus director René Charles de Bourbon, an illegitimate son of one of Naundorff's grandchildren, lost his claim in a French court in 1954.
 However, some of the descendants still press the claim.

-A handful of French historians insist that DNA testing finally resolved the issue of Naundorff's claim; mitochondrial DNA sequences of remains that researchers have claimed to have belonged to Naundorff were compared with sequences obtained from the remains of Marie-Antoinette and two of her sisters and two living maternal relatives.
+A handful of French historians insist that DNA testing finally resolved the issue of Naundorff's claim.
+In a research in 1998-2000, mitochondrial DNA sequences of remains that researchers have claimed to have belonged to Naundorff were compared with sequences obtained from the remains of Marie-Antoinette and two of her sisters and two living maternal relatives.
 They argue that differences in the nucleotide sequences make it very unlikely that Naundorff was the son of Marie-Antoinette.
 A group of his descendants disagree that the remains are those of Naundorff and are independently continuing the investigation.
+As of 2014-16, based on DNA extracted from Naundorff's hair, it was found that there are 7 out of 16 sequence differences of Y-STR from the Y-chromosome between Naundorff and Louis XVI, therefore making Naundorff unlikely the son of Louis XVI.